 Guppy associations set specific standards for breeding and developing unique, quality guppies.
 There are a plethora of guppy associations, including the Rocky Mountain Guppy Association (RMGA), Guppy Associates International Chicago (GAIC), World Guppy Association (WGA), and the New England Fancy Guppy Association (NEFGA).
 The International Fancy Guppy Association (IFGA) seems to “take the flake” for being the most authoritative in determining show quality fancy guppies.

 If one were to peruse the competitions or archive photos of IFGA registered guppies, you would think that every guppy listed was an anomaly, but in fact, it’s a trivial example of Einstein’s theory of relativity.
-Meaning, to a novice, these guppies are extremely rare because they are so uncommon and never seen in a typical pet shop.
+This means, to a novice, these guppies are extremely rare because they are so uncommon and never seen in a typical pet shop.

 To a breeder, however, many – but not all – of the show guppies are reasonably common.
 For them, it seems to be more about the product of meticulous breeding strategies.

-For example, coloration of a guppy is taken into high account when the breeder is entering it into a show.
+For example, the coloration of a guppy is taken into high account when the breeder is entering it into a show.
 The True Green guppy is said to be a very desirable strain because it is challenging to develop.
 They must be mixed with blue and green iridescence for the angle of the light to reflect it a certain way, or it can be disqualified.
 Green guppies are in high demand and are often very expensive.

-Another difficult strain to develop and maintain is a Half Black Green, which is a green guppy with what’s called a “half black” body trait.
+Another difficult strain to develop and maintain is a Half Black Green, which is a green guppy with what’s called a “half-black” body trait.
 To be considered, the Half Black Green must have a dark half black body with fins maintaining a beautiful, shimmering green coloration.

-When considering body patterns with colors, the Solid Blue Tail Snakeskin can be a rarity, as can the Yellow guppy that is genetically gold with gun metal head traits.
+When considering body patterns with colors, the Solid Blue Tail Snakeskin can be a rarity, as can the Yellow guppy that is genetically gold with gunmetal head traits.
 The blue variegated cobra is also known as the Galaxy Blue Glass guppy and is a fourth-place rarity in the World Guppy Contest.

 Less rare but hard-to-find guppies are the Platinum Dumbo Red Mosaic Guppy and the Dwarf Blue Panda.
 Red Eye guppies are difficult to come by because not only do they have red eyes, but they’re not considered albino.